Posted on

 read.table

-with skip it’s possible to skip lines from the beginning.
+• skip: number of lines to skip from the beginning.

 initial <- read.table("datatable.txt", nrows = 100)